Interview with EV Tech Insider

 We’re split into two units:

 One unit is dedicated to prototyping.
-We’re by far the quickest time to market in the entire EV industry when it comes to motor production, no matter if it’s axial or radial flux, that’s about being quicker and cheaper than conventional manufacturing.
+We have by far the shortest time to market in the entire EV industry when it comes to the production of motors, whether they are axial or radial flux motors, which means we are faster and cheaper than conventional manufacturing.

-The other unit works on series manufacturing, and it’s all about customized electric motors.
-We develop the specific electric motor that is perfectly matched to their needs.
+The other unit works in series production, and here everything revolves around customized electric motors.
+We develop the specific electric motor that is perfectly tailored to your needs.
 For example, high-performance electric motors with power densities of over 25 kW/kg for customers in the aviation industry or large air-cooled asynchronous machines with efficiencies of over 96%.

-Our key value proposition: customized electric motors from production volume 1 to 100,000, that’s what we’re currently targeting.
-Our main product is customized EV traction motors, but we also offer motors for other kinds of mobility as well from e-bikes to multi-megawatt applications in aviation, for example, and also industrial applications such as robotics or general pump or fan applications.
+Our main value proposition: customized electric motors in quantities from 1 to 100,000, which is what we are currently aiming for.
+Our main product is customized traction motors for electric vehicles, but we also offer motors for other types of mobility, from e-bikes to multi-megawatt applications in aviation, and also industrial applications such as robotics or general pump or fan applications.

 Our applications are widespread, we stay technology agnostic about all kinds of motor technologies.